amberchen14/Fetch_Rewards_OA/README.md

     3. Two signs (+ and -): + min(number of -, number of +)

 ![example4](/pic/example4.png)
-- string_similarity: 2 cases, with/out sign
+- similarity_score: 2 cases, with/out sign
   - No sign before the word: +1. (ex. "i", "like", "dog" = 3)
   - Sign before the word:
     1. Concat the words with the same sign until no sign before the word.